Gold Coast activities for the family these school holidays

 Explore the local rainforests and National Park walks

-- City Libraries Holiday Program – Look no further than your local library for rainy day holiday activities.
+Look no further than your local library for holiday activities.
 Keep your eye out on the upcoming schedule to choose your favourite activity.

-- Craft at the Craft Parlour – From full kids craft days and cockatoo paintings, to kids hand-dying and animal pottery; a rainy day is the perfect excuse for your kids to get their hands dirty …outside of the house.
+From full kids craft days and cockatoo paintings, to kids hand-dying and animal pottery; Craft Parlour is the perfect excuse for your kids to get their hands dirty …outside of the house.

 Pack a basket and grab your picnic rug for these lunch spots